MicrosoftDocs/win32/desktop-src/NetMon2/specifying-a-handoff-set.md

 ---
-Description: 'A handoff set specifies the protocols that follow a protocol.
-The parser uses a handoff set only when the parser can identify the next protocol from the data in a protocol instance.' ms.assetid: 'd1f44646-98ee-4e3a-a81a-83d6c87c23f4'
+Description: A handoff set specifies the protocols that follow a protocol.
+The parser uses a handoff set only when the parser can identify the next protocol from the data in a protocol instance. ms.assetid: d1f44646-98ee-4e3a-a81a-83d6c87c23f4
-title: Specifying a Handoff Set
+title: Specifying a Handoff Set ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Specifying a Handoff Set